gpdm/TPC-jenseits-beyond/README.md

 As all memory below 640k is occupied, it has no other way than loading into the next free available segments above 640K.

 It thereafter frees up the memory below 640K.

-This is what it looks like, leaving you still with a large contiguous memory are free below 640K.

 ## Technique Explained